centroid457/requirements_checker/README.md

 ## Features
 1. check requirements (systemOs), raise/bool if no match
 2. create fuck(?)/getter and is it for check for settings
+3. python packages work:
+	- upgrade
+	- delete
+	- version_get
+	- check_installed)
+	- upgrade pip
-3. ...see tests for this!
+4. ...see tests for this!

 ********************************************************************************